mbhall88/TAC3_Report/manuscript.md

 - Unknown lineage assignment - no valid SNPs at lineage-defining sites

 This filtering criteria led to a further 57 samples being excluded; leaving us with a total of 150 samples to use for the remainder of this work.
 In addition to the QC of the Illumina/Nanopore data, we sadly had to exclude 26/35 PacBio sequencing datasets due to mismatched Illumina/Nanopore data or PacBio coverage lower than 20x.

-#### Genetic clustering of samples

-Although there is scientific interest in the question of identifying transmission chains from genetic data, all the actionable public health information exists in the identification of transmission clusters [@doi:10/d9r7; @doi:10/f8gsk2].

-The first step towards clustering a set of genomes is determining a distance matrix.
-Typically, this is done either by feeding aligned genomes into a phylogenetic tree-building tool, or more coarsely, by merely counting SNP differences and clustering based on these [@doi:10/f2g6zn; @doi:10/d9r7; @doi:10/f8gsk2].
-For the majority of bacteria, there is a necessary step of identifying recombination tracts - which will contain a high density of SNPs - and removing them.
-Removal of these SNPs is necessary as they will have arrived at a different rate to the putative molecular clock and will artefactually extend branch lengths on the phylogenetic tree [@doi:10/d9r7; @doi:10/f8gsk2].
-In the case of Mtb, however, there is virtually no recombination [@doi:10/fhqqkv; @doi:10/ftp6r2; @doi:10/f4mrqv], so this step in not required.

-There are three main issues we need to address or keep in mind for the clustering component of this chapter:

-- When running a variant caller on a single sample, typically the tool only makes a non-reference call when it finds a definite difference from the reference.
-Therefore, it is impossible to tell the difference between a reference-matching site and one in which there is genotyping uncertainty.
-One solution is to make a de-duplicated list of variants found in all samples and genotype the samples at those positions.
-Solving this reference-bias issue is the strength of the `compare` routine within `pandora`.
-  It tackles the problem in this manner while also handling issues of overlapping variants in the list of all-sample-variants.
-- What distance measure do we use?
-Do we exclude positions where any sample has missing data?
-Missing data of this type could be due to low coverage, but it could also be because a section of the genome is not present.
-We will extensively cover this issue for *E. coli* in [Chapter 1](#chapter-1-variant-discovery-in-genome-graphs).
-The pan-genome of Mtb is small, but it does exist nonetheless [@doi:10/d9r8;
-  @doi:10/f4mrqv].
-There is also a secondary issue that if certain regions have clustered genetic variation in some lineages of Mtb then reads will not map well to the reference.
-Both of the above issues are handled by `pandora` due to its use of a PRG, but we still need to make a choice about missing data.
-- How do we handle sites where there is evidence of heterozygosity - i.e. a mixed sample?

-For this chapter, we define genetic distance to be the sum of genetic discordances, where missing data and heterozygosity do not cause discordance and study the clustering this definition generates.

 #### Baseline variant analysis